 Victor Terrazas, owner of Rejuvenate Therapeutic Massage

 As fundraising efforts continue to move online, nonprofits need to adapt their outreach efforts as well.
-Texas-based nonprofit, Rescued Pets Movement, saw the benefit of using email campaigns to increase donations when they sent an email to raise emergency funds for a dog in need in March 2013.
+Texas-based nonprofit, Rescued Pets Movement, saw the benefit of using email campaigns to increase donations when they sent an email to raise emergency funds for a dog in need.

 “We sent a plea out to our database, explaining the situation and asking for help.
 Our audience knows that we only send these types of emails when we really need to, which is why these always get the most clicks and shares.
 The response was amazing; we raised over $10,000 from individual donors and were able to get her the help she needed.”